Romanian Front: Main tenets

 Numerus Valachicus replicated Guardist tactics, but did so in a positive discrimination manner, one not ostensibly antisemitic.
 However, Gazeta Transilvaniei put our numerous articles which concentrated on maligning Jewish "colonialists", claiming for instance that they controlled 80% of Romania's industry, with firms it described as "parasitical".
 Calculations by the Front's press had it that Jews and Hungarians were overrepresented in the liquor business: although Romanians made up a majority of retailers, their suppliers were still largely non-Romanian.
 Overall, radical antisemites were reserved about Vaidist proposals.
 The Iron Guard's "Captain", Corneliu Zelea Codreanu, wrote that: "if Vaida was ever antisemitic, he was one of the old school".
 During that interval, the Guard's intellectuals also gave mixed reactions to the FR's antisemitic program.
 Sociologist Traian Brăileanu cautiously commended the FR for wanting to break away from "kike imperialism" and "kike finance", while philosopher Nae Ionescu referred to the numerus Valachicus as "a platform for agitation, not at all a political program."

 Within the political mainstream, the numerus advocacy was seen as exaggerated, but not unworkable.
 As acknowledged by Vaida himself, Maniu was vexed by educational quotas, but favored curbing the influence of "foreigners" and adopting trust-busting legislation.
 Other figures were more skeptical of the program.
 Dante Gherman, a People's Party supporter, argued that the economic over-representation of minorities was not a matter to be addressed new laws, but simply required old laws being properly enforced.
 As noted at the time by Vaida's rival, Constantin Argetoianu, the issue of enforced discrimination was paradoxical, since minorities were largely absent from the state apparatus; introducing quotas would have meant "opening up such careers to a significant number of Jews."
 That practical matter did not dissuade the "scoundrels of our cities", "the Jew-eaters and extollers of racism", from campaigning around the concept.
 However, Vaida viewed Argetoianu as a marginal ally.
 Within the FR itself, Potârcă also objected to Vaida's ideas on ethnic protection, viewing them as exaggerated.
 When bar associations began voting their own "Romanianization", the FR's Iovipale criticized a complete purge, proposing that up to 4% of the legal practices could still go to non-Romanians.
+Among Hungarian conservatives, Miklós Bánffy predicted that the FR would never act on its threats, since Romania's population was "so very decent"; as noted by Bánffy, Romanians would not even chase dogs away from a sidewalk, let alone minorities from their workplaces.